 Spread of fire within a given area can be extremely rapid - much more so than is generally realized.
-The result of this phenomenon of rapid fire spread can mean that, in the large undivided areas of single storey factories, a very substantial and potentially dangeroup fire can develop before full scale fire Fighting operations can be put into effect.
+The result of this phenomenon of rapid fire spread can mean that, in the large undivided areas of single storey factories, a very substantial and potentially dangerous fire can develop before full scale fire fighting operations can be put into effect.

-The rapidity of the fire development will depend upon the size, shape, amount of openings in walls and roof, the nature and disposition of any combustible contents and the nature of the process within the building.
-These factors will also affect the temperature of the fire and indirectly the rate of burning.
+The rapidity of fire development will depend upon the size, shape, amount of openings in walls and roof, the nature and disposition of any combustible contents and the nature of the process within the building.
+These factors will also effect the temperature of the fire and indirectly the rate of burning.
+The size, e.g. the floor area, which can be tolerated in any particular class of factory building is, therefore, dependent upon the factors noted above.